Here's Our Rant About ShiftPixy Inc. (PIXY)

-ShiftPixy Inc. (NASDAQ:PIXY) went up by 4.33% from its latest closing price compared to the recent 1-year high of $2.03.
-The company’s stock price has collected -0.23% of loss in the last five trading sessions.
+ShiftPixy Inc. (NASDAQ:PIXY) went down by -9.30% from its latest closing price compared to the recent 1-year high of $2.03.
+The company’s stock price has collected -8.19% of loss in the last five trading sessions.

 Is It Worth Investing in ShiftPixy Inc. (NASDAQ :PIXY) Right Now?